-With Calistoga as your base, you can roam the entire Napa Valley, with over four hundred wineries and trendy little towns offering unique wine tasting options, fine dining, and on-trend Californian shopping.
+With Calistoga as your base, you can roam the entire Napa Valley.
+Over four hundred wineries and trendy little towns offer unique wine-tasting options, fine dining, and on-trend Californian shopping.

 A day trip from Calistoga to Sonoma Valley is also highly recommended.
 It is less than an hour’s drive past rolling hills covered in vines to reach Sonoma Plaza, the park that defines the center of Sonoma town.

 The Plaza, shaded by enormous trees, is a great resting spot to enjoy a coffee and a bakery treat from the nearby Basque Boulangerie Café.
 Surrounding the Plaza is an eclectic mix of tasting rooms, restaurants, delightful art galleries, and beautifully stocked stores like Chateau Sonoma, a thoughtfully curated French gift store.